pixelprotest/cozy-manager/README.md

 `cozy list` list the models in your collection

-`cozy unload` remove all locally stored models, to clear disk space
+`cozy unload` unload / delete locally stored files, to clear disk space

 `cozy reload` reload / redownload all models in your collection